MicrosoftDocs/win32/desktop-src/gdi/metafile-structures.md

 ---
-Description: The following structures are used with enhanced-format metafiles. ms.assetid: 6a509ed5-cea3-4318-ad17-9d20425a6e80
+description: The following structures are used with enhanced-format metafiles. ms.assetid: 6a509ed5-cea3-4318-ad17-9d20425a6e80
 title: Metafile Structures
 ms.topic: article